Technology and Art

 This means any IR instruction, any VM execution step, any dataflow dependency can be traced back to the exact span of source code that produced it.
 When a symbolic value appears in the output, its provenance chain leads back to specific source lines.

 All control flow is explicit: labels, conditional branches, and unconditional jumps.
 There are no structured if/while/for constructs.
 BRANCH_IF encodes both targets in its label field (comma-separated).
 The CFG builder splits the IR into basic blocks at every LABEL and after every BRANCH/BRANCH_IF/RETURN/THROW, then wires edges based on the branch targets.
 Loops become back-edges: a while loop’s BRANCH at the end of the body points back to the condition’s label.
-Function definitions use the skip-over pattern shown in the worked example: a BRANCH jumps past the body at definition time, and a FunctionRegistry scans the IR for SYMBOLIC "param:" markers to extract parameter names and map class names to method labels.
+Function definitions use the skip-over pattern shown in the worked example: a BRANCH jumps past the body at definition time, and a FunctionRegistry scans the IR for SYMBOLIC "param:" markers to extract parameter names, map class names to method labels, and build linearized parent chains for class inheritance (see Class Hierarchy and Inherited Method Dispatch).

 The IR distinguishes three kinds of calls by their operand layout: